Gladiolus Growing Guide

 Gladioli are sold as dormant corms.
-Cultivate the soil to at least 30cm (12in) deep, and digging in a balanced organic fertiliser and a generously amount of compost.
-Plant the corms 8cm (4in) deep.
+Cultivate the soil to at least 12in (30cm) deep, and digging in a balanced organic fertilizer and a generously amount of compost.
+Plant the corms 4in (8cm) deep.
 Plant gladioli in groups, two weeks apart, to insure a long bloom time.
-Allow 30cm(12in) between tall gladioli.
-Small dwarf varieties can be planted 20cm (8in) apart.
+Allow 12in (30cm) between tall gladioli.
+Small dwarf varieties can be planted 8in (20cm) apart.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

 Tall gladioli often benefit from staking.
 The open florets often face the direction that offers the brightest sun.
-The colour range is huge, and includes many bi-colours.
+The color range is huge, and includes many bi-colors.

 Cut gladioli for arrangements when one third of the florets are open.
 The rest will continue to open indoors.
-As the flowers fade in the garden, trim them off with scissors or secateurs.
-In autumn, lift the corms before the first freeze and let them dry in a warm place for two weeks.
+As the flowers fade in the garden, trim them off with scissors or pruning shears.
+In fall, lift the corms before the first freeze and let them dry in a warm place for two weeks.
 Trim the cured corms and store in open boxes in a cool place through winter.